John J. McCloy: World War I

 McCloy enrolled in Harvard Law School in 1916, and he was an average student.
 He was profoundly influenced by his experience at the Plattsburg Preparedness camps.
 When the US entered the war in April 1917, he joined the United States Army in May and was trained at Plattsburgh, New York and was commissioned as a second lieutenant in the Artillery on August 15, 1917.
 He was promoted to first lieutenant on December 29.
-In May 1918 he was assigned as an aide to Brigadier General Guy Henry Preston - commander of the 160th Field Artillery Brigade of the 85th Division.
+In May 1918 he was assigned as an aide to Brigadier General Guy H. Preston, commander of the 160th Field Artillery Brigade of the 85th Division.
 He sailed for France for service with the American Expeditionary Forces (AEF) on July 29, 1918.
 He saw combat service in the last weeks of the war, as commander of an artillery battery during the Meuse–Argonne offensive.

 After the armistice of 11 November 1918, he was transferred to General Headquarters of the AEF in Chaumont, Haute-Marne, France, on March 1, 1919.
 He was then sent to the Advance General Headquarters in Trier, Germany and was promoted to captain on June 29.
 McCloy returned to the US on July 20 and resigned from the army on August 15, 1919.
 He then returned to Harvard where he received his LL.B. degree in 1921.